-Among other reasons, the performance improvement of our approach over ETX and ETT are due to the fact that ETT and ETX are additive metrics, and as a result a path consisting of a few rather congested links may be preferred over a longer and less congested path, which harms throughput performance.
+Among other reasons, the performance improvement of our approach over ETX and ETT is due to the fact that ETT and ETX are additive metrics and, as a result a path consisting of a few rather congested links, may be preferred over a longer and less congested path, which harms throughput performance.
 Furthermore, ETT and ETX do not take into account that the flows that belong to the same wireless link share the same resources; in contrast, our approach considers that allocating throughput to one flow harms the other ones in the same link.
 We must also consider that by setting the configuration of the MAC parameters according to the algorithm presented in Section 3, our algorithm jointly optimizes routing decisions and MAC configuration, which results in an improved performance.
+We conclude from the above results that our method is effective in optimizing throughput performance, making an efficient use of the linearized capacity region and clearly outperforming traditional approaches.

 Figure 8.
-Routing, Homogeneous Scenario, 10 GW nodes.
+Routing, homogeneous scenario, 10 gateway nodes.